-However, China's share of global equity markets is much smaller than its share of GDP, in stark contrast to other major economies.
-We believe that over time this gap should close, and Chinese markets are likely to take up a significantly larger share of major equity benchmarks.
-We expect that in the medium term, many investors will split China out of their emerging markets allocation and will have a dedicated China equity allocation.
-Therefore, sophisticated investors should be thinking seriously about China today, in order to take advantage of this expected future demand.
+Due to rising demand for Chinese equities, we expect that in the medium term, many investors will split China out of their emerging markets allocation and will have a dedicated China equity allocation.
+Therefore, sophisticated investors should be thinking seriously about China A shares today, in order to take advantage of this expected future demand.